 - Record of grades or other academic performance

-- Letters of reference (you might suggest to your letter writers that they look at this site)
+- 3 recommendation letters (you might suggest to your letter writers that they look at this site)

 - TOEFL or IELTS (for applicants whose native language is not English)